 The variable $\triangle CashHoldings$ is the difference in cash between year t and year t-1 divided by total assets.
 The variable CashFlow is earnings before extraordinary items and depreciation divided by total assets, which equals the sum of net profit and depreciation.
-Q is the sum of the market value of equity and total book assets minus the book value of equity divided by the book value of total assets, Size is the natural log of total assets, Expenditure is capital expenditures divided by total assets and $\triangle NCWC$ is net non-cash working capital (working capital minus cash) divided by total assets and $\triangle NCWC$ in year t minus NCWC in year t-1, and ShortDebt is short-term debt divided by total assets.
+Q is the sum of the market value of equity and total book assets minus the book value of equity divided by the book value of total assets, Size is the natural log of total assets, Expenditure is capital expenditures divided by total assets.
+NCWC is net non-cash working capital (working capital minus cash) divided by total assets and $\triangle NCWC$ is NCWC in year t minus NCWC in year t-1, and ShortDebt is short-term debt divided by total assets.
+FixedAssetSales is the income that the firm earned by selling its fixed asset.

-Based on the regression model in Bao et al (2012), we add the dummy variable Neg and the interaction variable NegCashflow to examine whether there is an asymmetry of cashflow sensitivity in firms with different cashflow.
+Based on the regression model in Bao et al (2012), we add the dummy variable Neg and the interaction variable Neg\Cashflow to examine whether there is an asymmetry of cashflow sensitivity in firms with different cashflow.

 If we employ the OLS regression to analyze the result, we might be bothered by the endogeneity in the following two ways.
 Firstly, there exists simultaneous causality between a firm's cash holding and financial constraint.
 Firm's severe financial constraint may due to lack of cash.
 Second, the special feature of dynamic panel data can lead to the problem of the omitted variable.
-For example, some management system factors that can not be easily observed and measured such as entrepreneurship may also influence the level of cash holding.
+For example, some management system factors that cannot be easily observed and measured such as entrepreneurship may also influence the level of cash holding.
 Giving the above considerations, this paper implements the system GMM method to solve the endogenous problem.
 (Arellano and Bond, 1991; Blundell and Bond, 1998).